c3se/alvis-intro/tutorial/1_getting_started/README.md

 ```

 Usually you wouldn't run everything that you are going to submit on the log-in
-node, what you could usually do is reduce the number of epochs and/or the size
+node, what you could usually do is reduce it as much as possible such as:

+ - number of epochs,
+ - size of the dataset,
+ - number of GPUs and CPU cores used, etc.

-of the dataset etc. to see that it appears to run as you'd like before submitting
+That way you have an idea of if it will run as expected before submitting the
-the entire job.
+entire job to the queue.

-Now there are three things to determine before we submit our script:
+Now there are three remaining things to determine before we submit our script:
 - The name of your project
 - What GPUs to allocate
 - How long the script is expected to run